Our caring and compassionate veterinary care team!

 Dr. Verdino joined our medical team as Senior Staff Veterinarian and his passion, and commitment to improving animal health and welfare has been evident from the start.
 In 2011, Dr. Verdino assumed the role of Chief of Veterinary Staff.
 In this role he has focused on expanding the capabilities and scope of medical care at the Alex and Elisabeth Lewyt Veterinary Medical Center.

 Dr. Verdino holds a Bachelor of Science degree from Fairfield University, a Master of Business Administration (MBA) degree from New York University, and earned his VMD from the University of Pennsylvania’s School of Veterinary Medicine.
 Prior to joining NSALA, he worked in private practice at both Caring Hands Animal Hospital and Old Dominion Animal Health Center in Virginia.
 During that time, he worked closely with the Animal Welfare League of Arlington on medical cases.

 Prior to achieving his veterinary degree, Dr. Verdino worked in investment management for the Goldman Sachs Group.
 Ultimately, his love of animals drove him to pursue a career in veterinary medicine and animal welfare.

 His professional interests include soft-tissue and orthopedic surgery, pain management, rehabilitation, and alternative medicine.
+Dr. Verdino attended the Chi Institute of Traditional Chinese Medicine and is certified in veterinary acupuncture.
 In his spare time, he enjoys biking, skiing/snowboarding and spending time with his wife and two children.
 He also has two lovable yet not-so-smart pugs.

 Dr. Marina Tejada